E. 88th Avenue Environmental Assessment

 11) Existing Photo — E. 88th Avenue and Highway 2 Intersection

 Impacts caused by the Proposed Action can occur on a temporary basis, during construction, or they can occur on a permanent basis, during operation.
-Impacts can have a negative effect on a resource or a benefit.
+Impacts can have a negative effect on a resource or a beneficial effect on a resource.
 Summary information about impacts and mitigation can be accessed by clicking on each resource, below.
 Additional information about impacts and mitigation can be found in the Environmental Assessment.

 Resources with No Identified Impacts: